ichizhov/ExtensibleCommands/Docs/Section4.md

 ### 4.1.1.
 SimpleCommandI<TInput> and SimpleCommandIO<TInput, TOutput>.

-SimpleCommand class has generic versions that encapsulate the execution of methods with input and output.
+The SimpleCommand class has generic versions that encapsulate the execution of methods with input and output.
 As implemented, they are limited to only a single input parameter and a single output parameter.
 If more input and output parameters are needed, either more generic classes need to be implemented, or data needs to be aggregated under a single container class.

-This section describes the simplest use case for the Simple command with input/output parameters.
+This section describes the simplest use case for a Simple command with input/output parameters.
 The issues related to parameter management in a complex command are discussed in [Section 5.2](Section5.md).

 #### 4.1.1.1.
 SimpleCommandI<TInput>.